 - It’s my current best selling knitting pattern and with so many people loving this pattern, you can’t go wrong.

 - It’s now free!
-If you want to print an ad-free version you can still purchase it by clicking the button below.
+If you want to easily print the pattern you can still purchase it by clicking the button below.

 Materials Needed to Make the Dishcloth Knitting Pattern